 The convex secondary lens, simply put, manages to magnify the focal length so instead of being only 2 times the as the light is folded once in the process, the lens magnifies the length multiple times over.

 What Is A Schmidt-Cassegrain Telescope?

-SCT devices are also primarily reflector based too, with a concave primary mirror at the bottom of the telescope like the Mak and another significantly exaggerated convex secondary mirror at the top.
-There is also a corrector lens that’s found at the front of the telescope when the light is entering, know as a Schmidt corrector lens (also known as corrector plate).
+SCT devices are also primarily reflector based with a concave primary mirror at the bottom of the telescope like the Mak and another significantly exaggerated convex secondary mirror at the top.
+There is also a corrector lens that’s found at the front of the telescope when the light is entering, know as a Schmidt corrector lens (also known as a corrector plate).

-The whole process works very similarly to a Mak device except the corrector lens used and the size of the secondary mirror being slightly bigger (at least according to the diagram) resulting in a slightly different process within the tube.
+The whole process works very similarly to a Mak device besides the corrector lens used and the size of the secondary mirror being slightly bigger (at least according to the diagram) resulting in a slightly different process within the tube.